gomson/vicsydev/generic_methods.md

 ```

 ### fixtures
 Common Lisp additionally provides the ability to easily define method fixtures to be run before, after and around the main method.
-Implementing the same strategy manually requires making sure that fixtures are only called from the leaves of the method tree, which interacts badly with sub classing.
+Implementing the same strategy manually requires making sure that fixtures are only called from the leaves of the method tree, which interacts badly with overriding methods.

 ```lisp
 (defmethod complex-behaviour :after (x y)